Code2MCP: Transforming Code Repositories into MCP Services: Conclusion

 \section{Conclusion}

-Addressing the key challenge of insufficient tool supply in the MCP ecosystem, this paper introduces Code2MCP, a framework designed to automatically convert GitHub repositories into functional MCP services.
-The framework leverages a multi-agent workflow to handle core tasks of code comprehension, environment replication, and tool abstraction, while incorporating a ``Run-Review-Fix'' self-correction loop to enhance the reliability of the automation process.
-We demonstrate the framework's feasibility and effectiveness by successfully converting several scientific computing libraries from fields including bioinformatics, symbolic mathematics, and computational fluid dynamics.
-This work presents an automated pathway for connecting existing codebases to the agent tool ecosystem, offering a promising solution to alleviate the MCP supply bottleneck and lower the barrier for its adoption.
+This paper addresses the key challenge of insufficient tool supply in the MCP ecosystem by introducing Code2MCP, a framework that automatically converts GitHub repositories into functional MCP services.
+The framework employs a multi-agent workflow for code comprehension, environment reconstruction, and tool abstraction, augmented by a ``Run-Review-Fix'' self-correcting loop that improves end-to-end reliability across diverse scientific libraries.
+An evaluation on 50 repositories demonstrates that Code2MCP can robustly expose high-value APIs as MCP tools while also revealing clear failure modes and boundary conditions.
+Overall, the results highlight an automated pathway for connecting existing codebases to the agent tool ecosystem, while surfacing concrete limitations that delimit the feasibility of fully automated tool supply.